 So, if you like good games, read on, and discover greatness.
-If you enjoy Pokémon as much as we do, perhaps our Pokémon Legends: Arceus new Pokémon and Pokémon Legends: Arceus Unown guides.
+If you enjoy Pokémon as much as we do, perhaps our free Pokémon games, Pokémon Legends: Arceus new Pokémon, and Pokémon Legends: Arceus Unown guides will take your fancy.
 Or, you could check out our Pokémon Unite tier list if you fancy giving the MOBA a whirl.

 Now, let’s get into our list of the best Pokémon games.

 On top of that, the game’s crafting system is a nice touch, one we’d happily see again, and the story itself about Sinnoh and the Hisui region is fantastic.
-It’s amazing to experience an area before it becomes what we know today.
+It’s amazing to experience an area before it becomes what we know today, full of gen 4 Pokémon that we recognize and those that we’ve never seen before.
 It’s also a joy to see the Hisuian versions of certain Pokémon, such as Arcanine – a good boi, the best boi, the only boi.

-Oh, and how can we forget to mention all the fantastic Pokémon that make their debut as part of generation two, including the starters Cyndaquil, Totodile, and Chick Chickadee (Chikorita), and it’s fair to say that all of their evolutions are equally as fantastic.
+Oh, and how can we forget to mention all the fantastic gen 2 Pokémon, including the starters Cyndaquil, Totodile, and Chick Chickadee (Chikorita), and it’s fair to say that all of their evolutions are equally as fantastic.
 Then, of course, there are the legendaries, including Lugia, Ho-oh, Entei, Suicune, and Raikou.

 There was no way that we weren’t going to mention this gem from the GameCube days.
-Perhaps what makes this a popular choice in the history of Pokémon games is that Colosseum not only offers something different to the mainline entries, but it’s a home console game, as opposed to those on the Gameboy and Gameboy Advance.
+Perhaps what makes this a popular choice in the history of Pokémon games is that Colosseum not only offers something different from the mainline entries, but it’s a home console game, as opposed to those on the Game Boy and Game Boy Advance.

-Pokémon Platinum took the Diamond and Pearl games, kept their strengths and improved upon their weaknesses to create the perfect way to experience generation four.
+Pokémon Platinum took the Diamond and Pearl games, kept their strengths, and improved upon their weaknesses to create the perfect way to experience Sinnoh and the gen 4 Pokémon.
 Frankly, we’re still of this opinion even after the release of Brilliant Diamond and Shining Pearl.
 To discover why, you can check out our Pokémon Brilliant Diamond and Shining Pearl review.
-You see, Platinum essentially combines the two games together, eliminating the exclusive rubbish that hinders the process of players that don’t have a buddy to trade with.
+You see, Platinum essentially combines the two games together, eliminating the exclusive rubbish that hinders the progress of players who don’t have a buddy to trade with.

-Furthermore, its pokédex is more extensive than that of Diamond and Pearl, and it includes ‘mon not seen in those titles.
-We also can’t deny how much we love the titular legendary, Giratina.
+Furthermore, its Pokédex is more extensive than that of Diamond and Pearl, and it includes ‘mon not seen in those titles.
+We also can’t deny how much we love the box art legendary, Giratina.